mishmish-dev/cboe-assignment/README.md

 The folder `tests` contains a couple of unit tests for `pitch` library using **pytest**.
 To run them, install `pytest` and run it as a CLI in the root folder.

 Many things that are very important for production code, like logging and functional tests, are not included due to limited time.
-Other production code concerns are concurrent access, asynchrony and error handling, but they require much more specific requirements to address.
+Other production code concerns are concurrent access, asynchrony and error handling, but they require much more specific requirements.

+## Error handling

 I tried to avoid raising exceptions and return `None` in nasty cases, but this error handling is far from perfect.

 # Original task wording